-If you are using WordPress to build websites for others, then after building the website and handing it over to the client, if the client accidentally disables a necessary plugin, it will inevitably cause you some unnecessary trouble.
+If you use WordPress to build websites for others, then when you hand over the completed website to the client, if the client accidentally disables essential plugins, it will inevitably cause you some unnecessary trouble.
 Therefore, we can disable the deactivation function for certain plugins.
-The following explains how to use code to disable the deactivation function for specific plugins.
+Below is how to use code to disable the deactivation function for specific plugins.

-Disable update notifications for specific WordPress pluginsThe method is the same as before, add the following code to the theme's functions file.
-If you're unsure how to add it, it's recommended to use:
+WordPress Disable Update Notifications for Specific Plugins", add the following code to the theme's functions file.
+Friends who don't know how to add it are advised to use:

 add_filter( 'plugin_action_links', 'wpkj_disable_plugin_deactivation', 10, 4 );